sapcc/limes/docs/design/002-public-api.md

 }
 ```

-If `<cluster-id>` was given, the outer key is `cluster` and its value is the object without the array surrounding it.
+If `:cluster_id` was given, the outer key is `cluster` and its value is the object without the array surrounding it.

 Clusters do not have a quota, but they are constrained by the `capacity` for each resource.
 The `domains_quota` field
 behaves just like the `projects_quota` key on domain level.
 Discrepancies between project quotas in Limes and in backing